 - 6. In applying 203.
-1 (1), (4) and (6) of the Rules, the following requirements are to be applied. - (1) A "safe position" can be any space, excluding lockers and storerooms irrespective of their area, cargo spaces and spaces where flammable liquids are stowed, but including special category spaces and ro-ro spaces, from which access is provided and maintained clear of obstacles to the embarkation decks. - (2) Machinery spaces may include working platforms and passageways, or intermediate decks at more than one deck level.
+1 (1), (4) and (6) of the Rules, the following requirements are to be applied. - (1) A "safe position" can be any space, such as steering gear spaces where hydraulic oils for the steering gear equipment are stowed, and special category spaces and ro-ro spaces, from which access is provided and maintained clear of obstacles to the embarkation decks.
+This excludes lockers and storerooms, cargo spaces and spaces where flammable liquids are stowed.
+(2025) - (2) Machinery spaces may include working platforms and passageways, or intermediate decks at more than one deck level.
 In such case, the lower part of the space should be regarded as the lowest deck level, platform or passageway within the space.
 Smaller working platforms in-between deck levels, or only for access to equipment or components, need not be provided with two means of escape. - (3) A protected enclosure providing escape from machinery spaces to an open deck may be fitted with a hatch as means of egress from the enclosure to the open deck.
 The hatch should have minimum internal dimensions of 800 mm x 800 mm.